peBBle1s/incdeclib/README.md

-# incdeclib
+# incrdecrlib

-incdeclib is a custom number library with increment and decrement methods.
+incrdecrlib is a custom number library with increment and decrement methods.

 ## Installation